kylepalos/lncRNA-annotation/README.md

 ```
 # Make the Hisat2 index from Araport11 GTF
+# Obviously change with new version for T2T genome
 # This will improve anchoring during read mapping

 extract_exons.py Araport11.gtf > Athaliana.exon